pmerrill/csb-y21dk/README.md

 - [ ] Move logic for QBs into quarterback.js
 - [ ] Teams should be more likely to retain/trade based on career stats
 - [ ] Use last season's TD and INT % to influence next season
+- [ ] Add colleges and draft.
+College stats influence draft spot (if at all) and if starter.